Munoz-24-0431/EDM-Midterm-Task-Munoz/README.md

 # EDM-Portfolio - Munoz J.
 Welcome to my portfolio!
-This repository showcases my work on various Enterprise Data Management (EDM) lab tasks, including Data Cleansing, Data Normalization, and Entity Relationship Diagrams.
+This repository showcases my work on various Enterprise Data Management (EDM) lab tasks.
 These projects reflect my understanding and hands-on experience with data management principles.
 ## About Me
 Hi there!
 I'm Justine Muñoz, an 18-year-old aspiring IT professional from Angeles City, Pampanga.
 Currently, I’m pursuing a Bachelor of Science in Information Systems at the City College of Angeles.